 The Company's Board consists of five directors and the Board may, from time to time, fix the authorized number of directors by resolution of the Board.
 The Board is divided into three classes, designated Class I, Class II and Class III.
+As of the Implementation Date, there is one Class I director, two Class II directors and two Class III directors.
 Directors need not be stockholders of the Company.

 Directors shall serve for a term ending on the date of the third annual meeting of stockholders following the annual meeting of stockholders at which such director was elected.
+However, each director initially assigned to Class I shall serve for a term expiring at the Company's first annual meeting of stockholders held after the time the initial classification of members of the Board becomes effective; each director initially assigned to Class II shall serve for a term expiring at the Company's second annual meeting of stockholders held following the time at which the initial classification of the members of the Board becomes effective; and each director initially assigned to Class III shall serve for a term expiring at the Corporation's third annual meeting of stockholders held following the time at which the initial classification of the members of the Board becomes effective.
 The term of each director shall continue until the election and qualification of his or her successor and be subject to his or her earlier death, disqualification, resignation or removal.
 Except as otherwise provided by the DGCL, the Certificate or the Bylaws, directors shall be elected by a plurality of the votes of the shares present in person, by remote communication, if applicable, or represented by a duly authorized and executed proxy at the meeting and entitled to vote on the election of directors.